How to Install the PnP PowerShell Module for SharePoint Online?

 If you want to schedule your PowerShell script, You can use either the Windows Task scheduler or Azure Automation!
 How to Schedule PowerShell Scripts with Azure Automation?

-PowerShell to connect to OneDrive for Business
+PnP PowerShell to Connect to OneDrive for Business

 #Parameters